chaos-mesh/website/versioned_docs/version-2.6.7/chaosctl-tool.md

 ### Generate TLS certificates for Chaosd

-When a request is initiated between Chaosd and Chaos Mesh, to ensure communications security between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS (Mutual Transport Layer Security) mode.
+When a request is initiated between Chaosd and Chaos Mesh, to ensure communication security between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS (Mutual Transport Layer Security) mode.

-To enable mTLS mode, the TLS certificate parameters should be configured in Chaosd and Chaos mesh.
-Therefore, make sure that Chaosd and Chaos Mesh have generated TLS certificates, then start Chaosd and Chaos Mesh with the TLS certificate as parameters.
+To enable mTLS mode, the TLS certificate parameters should be configured in Chaosd and Chaos Mesh.
+Therefore, make sure that Chaosd and Chaos Mesh have generated TLS certificates, then start Chaosd and Chaos Mesh with the TLS certificates as parameters.

 - Chaosd: You can start Chaosd before **or** after configuring TLS certificate parameters.
-For clusters security, it is recommended to configure TLS certificate parameters first, and then start Chaosd.
+For cluster security, it is recommended to configure TLS certificate parameters first, and then start Chaosd.
 For details, see [Deploy Chaosd server](simulate-physical-machine-chaos.md#deploy-chaosd-server).
 - Chaos Mesh: If you deployed Chaos Mesh using Helm, TLS certificate parameters are configured by default.

 If your Chaosd does not generate a TLS certificate, you can use Chaosctl to easily generate the certificate through the command lines.
 In the following use cases, Chaosctl runs commands through different schemes.